Caldwell County, Missouri: Mormon War

 Mormon settlers moved further north into Daviess County, particularly at Adam-ondi-Ahman, after Smith proclaimed that it was the Biblical place where Adam and Eve were banished after leaving the Garden of Eden.
 He said it would be a gathering place on the Judgement Day.
 The Mormon War erupted following a skirmish between original Missouri settlers and Mormon settlers in the Gallatin Election Day Battle.

 After the Missouri militia was routed in the Battle of Crooked Creek, Governor Lilburn Boggs issued Missouri Executive Order 44 (Mormon Extermination Order) to evict the Mormons from the state.
-Three days later, a group from Livingston County killed 18 Mormons in the Haun's Mill massacre.
+Three days later, a group from Livingston County killed 18 Mormons in the Hawn's Mill massacre.
 Troops laid siege to Far West, where Smith surrendered in October 1838.
 The settlers agreed to leave; they abandoned Far West and initially regrouped in Quincy, Illinois, for the winter of 1838–39.
 The following spring, they founded Nauvoo, Illinois.

 Following the dissolution of Far West, the county seat was moved to present-day Kingston.